vmuxIO/ansible/README.md

 - packages: Updates and installs some useful packages
 - linux: compiles and installs the needed kernel
 - qemu: compiles our qemu repo
+The linux and qemu roles might become mature enough at some point to justify an own repo.

 ## Target
 This was written for and tested on a Debian 11 bulleye VM, but should also